RoberHaiek/ContainerShip/READ_ME.md

 The Stowage goes over all the containers in the ship and unloads what's relevant to the port, if a container is blocked, the algorithm puts it in a temporary dequeue, unlaods all above, then the container/s we need, then puts the containers that dont belong to the port back.Loads the containers to the ship, and returns a list of instructions.

 The Simulator takes the instructions and runs them on an empty ship using the crane and validates that they're legal.

-## **Notes**
-Due to the lack of time and the size of the project we were unfortunately unable to fulfill the whole requirements.
-The Simulator does not receive an algorithm as an input - to run your algorithm, replace the Stowage.cpp file with your own Stowage.cpp file and the API above.
-When loading a container using the crane, it does not load it in the height you want but places it on top.
-The Simulator does gives the Stowage a weightBalance function.